gornikp/LuxmedSniper/README.md

 =======================================
 Simple tool to notify about available slot in LUX MED medical care service using pushover notifications.
 I've changed it slightly to youse Pushbullet since pushover has only a 7 day free trial.

+# Update 1
+Added auto kill-switch.
+If you book an appointment for a given doctor & service it will stop the script from executing and you won't receive any new notifications :)

 How to use LuxmedSniper?
 --------------------